“Tell me and I forget. Teach me and I remember. Involve me and I learn” Benjamin Franklin

 - Transforming the Experienced Based Brain (touch therapy)

-- Intimacy From the Inside Out (for Couples and Families)
+- Intimacy From the Inside Out (for Couples and Intimate Relationships)

 The modalities I use do not require you to re-live any past traumas.
 However, addressing your past helps me address your present.
 If you are wanting to only focus on the present or the future, I would encourage you to seek a Solution-Focused Brief Therapist on Psychology Today’s website.